YamanHamouda/RefiMail/README.md

 - **Cloud Services**:
   - AWS S3 for storing email input and output
   - AWS Lambda to process and rewrite messages
-  - Amazon Bedrock to apply tone adjustments using a foundation model
+  - Amazon Bedrock to apply tone adjustments using a anthropic claude

 ---